theslavicbear/Ebook-Publisher/README.md

   -h, --help            show this help message and exit -o {txt,epub}, --output-type {txt,epub}
                         The file type you want
-  -f, --file            Use text file containing a list of URLs instead of
                         single URL
   -d DIRECTORY, --directory DIRECTORY
                         Directory to place output files.
 Default ./